Electric shower installation in London.

 SW Electricians are fully qualified to install electric showers and will ensure that your installation complies with the building regulations.
 We will provide you with the BS7671 Certificate that shows that the work has been carried out safely.

 Alexander Madden - CHAIRMAN

 Our electricians have a wealth of experience, and are all fully trained to the most up to date standards.

-All of our bathroom electrical specialists ensure that your bathroom installations are safe and secure for your peace of mind.
+All of our bathroom electrical specialists ensure that your bathroom installations are safe and secure.

 If you have an emergency bathroom issue, our electricians can be out to you within an hour.

 Regulates the training and work of electrical enterprises in the UK